Education & Training

 The Residency Program in Thoracic Surgery at UT Southwestern provides clinical training in adult and pediatric cardiac surgery and general thoracic surgery in a three-year tenure.
 Residents rotate through:

-- St. Paul University Hospital
+- William P. Clements Jr. University Hospital

 - Zale Lipshy University Hospital